fd0/nepomuk/README.md

  * `incoming/` place new files here manually
  * `processed/` holds files optimized and OCRed before sorting
  * `db.json` contains data about the individual files
- * `config.yml` defines the matchers for the correspondents

 File names within `archive/Foo` (for correspondent called `Foo`) consist of the date (`YYYY-MM-DD`) followed by the title, with the extension `.pdf`, for